Gdasl/picoCTF2017/Level 4/MIPS.md

 # MIPS

 ### Analyzing the code
-Here is the code somehow cleaned up and commented:
+Here is the code somehow cleaned up and commented (Note: I directly enhanced the comments as I progressed)  :

 ```asm
 .data